QuinnLonergan/QuinnLonergan/README.md

 I bring strong skills in collaboration and teamwork, as well as a passion for creativity in everything I do.
 My background working on film sets gives me an alternative perspective and experience working in high-stress, deadline-driven, highly collaborative environments.

 I spent the summer of 2019 at the esteemed Second City in Chicago, working through Columbia College's Comedy Studies program writing and performing a full sketch comedy show.
 I believe humor is an integral part of human connection and try to incorporate aspects of levity in everything I do.

+Since March of 2022 I've been an engineer at ReviewTrackers, helping to implement a variety of features, including automated AI review responding using OpenAI.

 ## Projects